-The "main" library is located on the second floor of Liberty Commons Clubhouse, adjacent to Signatures Lounge.
-In addition, both Keystone Clubhouse and Village Clubhouse have "branch" libraries in the second floor lounges.
+The "main" library is located on the second floor of Liberty Commons Clubhouse next to Signatures Lounge.
+Keystone Clubhouse and Village Clubhouse each have a "branch" library in their second floor lounges.

 What's available in the libraries?

-Branch libraries (Village and Keystone Clubhouses): fiction, mystery, and large print titles.
-Checkout isn't required - just return the books to any of the libraries when you have finished with them.
+Branch libraries (Village and Keystone Clubhouses): fiction, non-fiction, mystery, and large print books.

 When are the libraries open?